Naveed-91/Solution-Architect/README.md

 ### Public vs Private vs Multi Cloud

-- Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
+- Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.(public cloud which available to the general public is called public cloud )
 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 - Hybrid Cloud: using public and private clouds in one environment